mattyoung101/tamara/papers/thesis/pages/acknowledgements.typ

 during this thesis.
 Additionally, I would like to thank the team at Sandia National Laboratories for their interest in this project and its outcomes.

-I would also like to thank my friends: Ethan, James, Annie, Sarah, Henry, Ellis.
-Thank you for listening to me, and it was a pleasure working with you all, the best of luck in your own theses too.
+I would also like to thank my friends.
+Thank you for listening to me, and for those doing their theses, the best of luck in your own theses too.

 Last but not least, let me thank my mum Jeanette for her unwavering support throughout this project, and for putting in the effort to understand my incomprehensible yapping.
 It means a lot to me.